VictorYing/personal-website/content/authors/admin/_index.md

 I write a lot of C++, and frequently look at profiling and (dis)assembly.
 I'm starting a job at [Tenstorrent](https://tenstorrent.com/) in July 2023.

-I'm finishing my PhD working with [Daniel Sanchez](https://people.csail.mit.edu/sanchez/) at [MIT CSAIL](https://www.csail.mit.edu/).
+I'm currently finishing my PhD working with [Daniel Sanchez](https://people.csail.mit.edu/sanchez/) at [MIT CSAIL](https://www.csail.mit.edu/).
 My PhD work is in [the Swarm project](http://swarm.csail.mit.edu), which seeks to build new abstractions between hardware and software